clboetticher/clboetticher.github.io/_pages/projects.md

 **Random Forest classifiers with PCA**<br>
 Building on the classifiers developed in the first multi-class classification work, PCA is executed to reduce dimensionality and identify principal components representing 95 percent of the variability in the explanatory variables (substantially fewer than the original 784 explanatory variables).
 These components are used to train another Random Forest classifier for comparison.
 * [Project code](https://github.com/clboetticher/AppliedML/blob/master/MSDS422_A5_Principal%20Components%20Analysis.ipynb) and [report](https://github.com/clboetticher/AppliedML/blob/master/pdfs/A5_report.pdf)

+**Binary Classification with Logistic Regression for the Universal Banking dataset**<br>
+This assignment involves identifying and validating a selection of logistic regression models for binary classification, specifically for scoring classifiers capable of aptly discriminating between sample members' likelihood of opening a personal line of credit.
+Models' predictive accuracy are evaluated in- and out-of-sample.
+* [Project report](https://github.com/clboetticher/SupervisedLearning/blob/main/Assignment8_Boetticher.pdf) with R script as appendix

 ## *Natural Language Processing*